gunnargestsson/homebridge-switch-to-sensor/README.md

 </p>

-# Homebridge Platform Plugin Switch 2 Sensor
+# Homebridge Platform Plugin Switch On Motion Sensor

 This is a template Homebridge platform plugin that I use to bridge an action in Apple HomeKit to Alexa.